Chris Wormley

-Christopher Keith Wormley (born October 25, 1993) is an American football defensive end for the Pittsburgh Steelers of the National Football League (NFL).
-He played college football at Michigan.
+Christopher Keith Wormley (born October 25, 1993) is an American professional football defensive end for the Indianapolis Colts of the National Football League (NFL).
+He played college football for the Michigan Wolverines, earning All-American honors.
+Wormley was selected by the Baltimore Ravens in the third round of the 2017 NFL draft.
+He has also played for the Pittsburgh Steelers and Carolina Panthers.

-Early years
+Early life

 Wormley was born in 1993.
 He attended Whitmer High School in Toledo, Ohio, where he was an all-state football player.

 College career

 Wormley enrolled at the University of Michigan in 2012.
 During summer training camp in August 2012, Wormley sustained a torn anterior cruciate ligament, did not play during the 2012 season, and received a medical redshirt.
 As a redshirt freshman in 2013, he appeared in 13 games as a backup defensive lineman.
 As a redshirt sophomore in 2014, Wormley appeared in 12 games, six as a starter.

 As a redshirt junior in 2015, Wormley appeared in 12 games, including 10 as a starter.
 He totaled two sacks and eight tackles for loss in the 2015 season.

 In 2016, Wormley returned to Michigan as a fifth-year, redshirt senior.
 In August 2016, Wormley and tight end Jake Butt were selected by a vote of their teammates as the team captains for the 2016 Michigan team.
 He was also named to the watch lists for the Bronko Nagurski Trophy and Chuck Bednarik Award as the best defensive player in college football.
-On September 10, 2016, he blocked two field goal attempts in a 51-14 victory over UCF.
+On September 10, 2016, he blocked two field goal attempts in a 51–14 victory over UCF.
 During the 2016 season, Wormley recorded 39 tackles, with nine tackles-for-loss, and finished second on the team with six sacks.

-Following the 2016 season, Wormley was named to the All-Big Ten defensive first-team, by the coaches, and was named a Second-team All-American by Sporting News.
+Following the 2016 season, Wormley was named to the All-Big Ten Conference defensive first-team, by the coaches, and was named a Second-team All-American by Sporting News.